-Finally, the Debtor has negotiated and is currently seeking approval of a new submerged land lease to replace its prior lease of submerged lands that expired under its prior terms.
+Since the commencement of the case, the Debtor also has negotiated and obtained approval of a new submerged land lease to replace its prior lease of submerged lands that expired under its prior terms.
 This new submerged land lease will provide additional future revenue opportunities, including expanded docking revenues.
+The additional revenues resulting from the expanded docks are anticipated to fully commence in 2013 and have been factored into the Debtor's pro forma financial projections used to formulate this Plan.